Family of detained UK consulate worker rejects 'made-up' report » Capital News

 Police in Shenzhen did not reply to AFP’s request for comment.

+“The so-called serious concern of the British side does not hold water and we have made stern representations to the UK side on its mistaken remarks on Hong Kong-related affairs many times,” said Geng Shuang on Friday.

+“We urge the British side to stop making irresponsible remarks, stop butting in to Hong Kong affairs and stop interfering in China’s internal affairs.”

-A spokesperson for the British Foreign Office said in a statement Thursday that it was continuing “to urgently seek further information about Simon’s case”.
+A spokesperson for the British Foreign Office said Thursday that it was continuing “to urgently seek further information about Simon’s case”.

-The incident comes as relations between Britain and China have become strained over what Beijing calls London’s “interference” in pro-democracy protests that have wracked Hong Kong for three months.

 China promised to respect the freedoms in the semi-autonomous territory after its handover from Britain in 1997 — including freedom of speech, unfettered access to the internet and an independent judiciary — but protesters say these rights are being eroded.